Key takeaways

 Hidden App Development Costs You Need to Know

-If you’ve already balanced the till and thought that you know how much does it cost to create an app, we should warn you it’s not final.
+If you’ve already done the math and thought that you know how much does it cost to create an app, we should warn you it’s not final.
 There are a few hidden costs that you may not have taken into consideration.

 Hidden cost #1: App maintenance

-Launching an app is the start of a journey, not its finish.
+Launching an app is the start of a journey, not the end.
 You will have to maintain the app, which can cost about 50% of your total cost in the first year and 25% and less in the next few years.
 This hidden cost includes:

 - Bug fixes